Introduction of Tu Fu Ling:Glabrous Greenbrier Rhizome or Rhizoma Smilacis Glabrae.

 Latin Name: Rhizoma Smilacis Glabrae.

-Brief introduction: The Herb Rhizoma Smilacis Glabrae is the dried rhizome of Smilax glabra roxb.(family Libiaceae), used to counteract toxins and eliminate dampness for the treatment of syphilis, morbid leukorrhea, and heat stranguria.
+Brief introduction: The Herb Rhizoma Smilacis Glabrae is the dried rhizome of Smilax glabra roxb., used to counteract toxins and eliminate dampness for the treatment of syphilis, morbid leukorrhea, and heat stranguria.
 The herb is commonly known as Rhizoma Smilacis Glabrae, Glabrous Greenbrier Rhizome, Tǔ Fú Línɡ.

-Ecological environment: The plant grows in forests, shrubs, riverbanks, or valleys at an elevation below 1,800 meters above sea level.
-It also grows in forest margins and sparse forests.
-It distributes in the south of Gansu, the Yangtze river basin south, Hainan, Taiwan, Yunnan, and other areas of China.
+Ecological environment: The plant grows in forests, shrubs, riverbanks, or valleys, in areas at an altitude below 1,800 meters above sea level.
+It also grows in forest margins and open forests.
+It is distributed in the south of Gansu, the Yangtze river basin south, Hainan, Taiwan, Yunnan, and other areas of China.

-Growth characteristics: The plant Smilax glabra prefers a warm and humid climate, drought and shade tolerance.
-It can be grown in either sandy or clayey loam.
+Growth characteristics: The plant Smilax glabra prefers a warm and humid climate, tolerant to drought and shade.
+It can be cultivated in sandy loam or clay loam.

 Pharmacological actions: ①.antipyretic effect to fever due to all sorts of reasons; ②.increase the excretion of chloride in urine; ③.reduce the uric acid concentration in blood; ④.inhibition effect on Staphylococcus aureus, hemolytic streptococcus, Escherichia coli, Pseudomonas aeruginosa, Bacillus dysenteriae, and so on; ⑤.diuretic; ⑥.analgesic; ⑦.anti-tumor; ⑧.anti-gossypol toxicity effect, and so on.